 Management of the commercial Sales network.
 Negotiation and Key Account Management.

-- Types of sales department.
+- Types of the sales department.

 - The Sales Plan.
 Oversight and supervision of sales team performance.